-Work-In-Progress (WIP).
 I have so many story ideas, I expect to be the Grandma Moses of 21st century literature!
-Right now, I ‘m finishing a middle grade novel series based on the true story of my sister and me, World Without Sound.
-You can read portions of Sparkles from Silence on the World Without Sound page.
+Right now, I’m finishing a middle grade novel series based on the true story of my sister and me, World Without Sound.
+You can read a portion of Sparkles from Silence on the World Without Sound page.
 Book 2, Dancing in the Desert, is with my agent, and I’ve started the editing process with Book 3, Krista With a K, where Krista finally learns to communicate using speech.

 If you’ve scanned all the above paragraphs, you know I’ve lived life for a while now.
 I’ve learned what seems to be perfect probably isn’t, and what appears strange and intimidating might become an amazing blessing.
 May anything written on this site point to faith in Christ and bring encouragement to all those who read it.